genexus-books/Saia/saia-docs/docs/apis/ChatWithDocumentsAPI.md

 ## Endpoints

-The SAIA Chat with documents API provides the following endpoint:
+The SAIA Chat with documents API provides the following endpoints:

 | Method | Path                  |
 | ------ | --------------------- |